data-addict-com/data-addict-com.github.io/_posts/2024-02-23-why-i-dont-trust-trustpilot-reviews-system.md

 - the reviews score histogram : kind looks like the one in Trustpilot

 ![Reviews summary in trustpilot][trustpilot-reviews-summary]
-![Reviews summary in scraped datas][datas-reviews-summary]
+![Reviews summary in scraped data][data-reviews-summary]

-Now that our datas look okay, let's analyze them deeper.
+Now that our data look okay, let's analyze them deeper.
 As stated before, these 3 criterias will make a review reliable :
 - There is a feedback comment in the review (at least one character)
 - The reviewer has more than one review in his/her profile